 Overview

-The Administration of Justice “AJ” Program provides quality education to prepare a student’s academic or professional goals in law, justice, public policy, or the private sector.
+The Administration of Justice “AJ” Program prepares a students in law, justice, public policy, or the private sector.
 If you are interested in the study of justice and the law or want to work in law enforcement, the courts, corrections, forensic science, social services, the private sector, or private security and protection, this major is for you.
 Likewise, if you are interested in earning a two-year degree or want to transfer to a four-year college/university or technical training institute, the program meets your goals as well.
-If you want to learn more about law and society to enrich your understanding of how the law works in a pluralistic society, the AJ program is the right place for you.

 AJ Program

-The Administration of Justice “AJ” Program is a unique program emphasizing academic and career education.
-AJ prepares students for fields of justice, law, social work, non-profit, and private sector careers in law enforcement, the courts, corrections, forensic science, social services, and private security and corporate protection.
-Likewise, for students seeking a two-year degree or aspiring to transfer to a four-year college/university or technical training institute, the program offers a robust and rigorous academic track.
+The AJ program is a unique program emphasizing academic and career education that prepares students for fields of justice, law, social work, non-profit, and private sector careers in law enforcement, the courts, corrections, forensic science, social services, and private security and corporate protection.

 Mission and Program Goals